FORUM 18 NEWS SERVICE, Oslo, Norway

 Dapayev challenged this, and on 19 March 2012 up to 70 copies of translations of 15 different Islamic books by Nursi were ordered to be destroyed.
 However, other Islamic books were ordered to be returned.
 "I've never encountered the practice of destroying religious literature in Russia before", Dapayev's lawyer Barkayev told Forum 18 (see F18News 21 March 2012 http://www.forum18.org/

 Andrei Nikolayevich Dedkov (born 16 June 1979) also remains in custody since his 13 March 2016 arrest in Krasnoyarsk (see F18News 11 April 2016 http://www.forum18.org/

 Prosecutors are investigating Dedkov for the alleged "organisation of" an alleged "Nurdzhular cell".
 The FSB security service's investigation is continuing, according to Imam Ilhom Merazhov, who is also following the case.
-This is the third time Dedkov has been prosecuted under Criminal Code Article 282.2, Part 1 (see below).
+This is the third time Dedkov has been prosecuted under Criminal Code Article 282.2, Part 1 ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") (see below).